Holomorphic representation of quantum computations: Introduction

-In quantum computing, a variety of infinite-dimensional models have been defined over the years, including models that can simulate DV quantum computers efficiently using continuous measurements~\cite{lloyd1999quantum,Gottesman2001}, discrete measurements~\cite{knill2001scheme}, or both~\cite{menicucci2006universal}, and models that are argued to be hard to simulate classically and subuniversal quantumly~\cite{Aaronson2013,Lund2014,Hamilton2016,Douce2017,Lund2017,Chakhmakhchyan2017,chabaud2017continuous}.
-Our work captures these quantum models within the framework of HQC.
+In quantum computing, a variety of infinite-dimensional models have been defined over the years, including models that can simulate DV quantum computers efficiently using continuous measurements~\cite{lloyd1999quantum,Gottesman2001}, discrete measurements~\cite{knill2001scheme}, or both~\cite{menicucci2006universal}, and models that are argued to be both hard to simulate classically and subuniversal quantumly~\cite{Aaronson2013,Lund2014,Hamilton2016,Douce2017,Lund2017,Chakhmakhchyan2017,chabaud2017continuous}.
+Our work captures these quantum models within the framework of holomorphic representation.